-Amy McCandlish conquered the Bury 10K this year for her beloved dad, Sam, who sadly couldn't be there to see her cross the finish line this year.
+Amy McCandlish has only one regret when she looks forward to taking on the Asda Foundation Bury 10K – her beloved dad, Sam, won’t be there to see her cross the finish line.

 He died on April 3 this year four years after being diagnosed with idiopathic pulmonary fibrosis, an incurable lung disease.

-Amy, 41, who lives in Rossendale, ran on Sunday 15th September to raise money for Action for Pulmonary Fibrosis, a charity which supports patients and is helping to fund research into effective treatments.
+Amy, 41, who lives in Rossendale, is running on Sunday 15th September to raise money for Action for Pulmonary Fibrosis, a charity which supports patients and is helping to fund research into effective treatments.